enKAYNpetado/Github-favorites-2.0/README.md

 This stage I learning:

-build tables in html
+build tables in html,
-accessibility sr-only
+accessibility sr-only,
-Making classes and inheritance in JS
+Making classes and inheritance in JS,
-Creating HTML with JavaScript
+Creating HTML with JavaScript,
-Immutability for working with application data
-Getting to Know LocalStorage
+Immutability for working with application data, Getting to Know LocalStorage,
-Métodos estáticos e promessas
+Métodos estáticos e promessas,
-Promises with Async Await
+Promises with Async Await,
 controlling application flow with try, catch, throw